Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

 - Horse milk, “kumyz,” is the national drink.
 It’s certainly an acquired taste.

 Best Time to Visit Kyrgyzstan

-If skiing is your game, March and April are particularly good months to travel to Kyrgyzstan.
-However the ski industry is not particularly well developed.
+If skiing is your game, February and March are particularly good months to travel to Kyrgyzstan.

 Those planning longer trips to Central Asia may want to spend the hotter summer months travelling in Kyrgyzstan and its mountainous neighbour, Tajikistan and spring or autumn in Kazakhstan, Turkmenistan or Uzbekistan.

 This allows you to access to the best weather in each country.
 You do not want to find yourself in Turkmenistan or Uzbekistan in the middle of the summer!